Croatia hero image

 • Airports: Dubrovnik (DBV), Split (SPU), Zagreb (ZAG), and Zadar (ZAD) for Plitvice access.

-• Transport: private coaches along the coast, ferries/catapults to islands, domestic flights for longer jumps.
+• Transport: private coaches along the coast, ferries/catamarans to islands, and domestic flights for longer jumps.

 • Typical drives: Dubrovnik ↔ Split ~3 hrs; Split ↔ Plitvice ~2.5 hrs; Plitvice ↔ Zagreb ~2 hrs; Split ↔ Krka ~1 hr.